gerosa/udacity-data-analyst/P6/README.md

 ## Feedback 2
  > I did not understand what the area of the circles means.
 Is it the total amount of complaints?
 And I did not understand the dashed lines of red.
 I think it's the average or median of all states, but I was in doubt.
 One last thing: have you tried to leave all circles of one color alone?
 Maybe it does not need color.
 It was just these comments.
 I found the animation great.

-Changes: I made all bubbles with the same color.
+Changes: I added legend explaning that the size of the circle represents is proportional with the number of complaints in the state.
+I added the labels and the values in the red lines.
+I made all bubbles with the same color.

 ### Resources